Connect G Suite to Microsoft Cloud App Security

 Scroll down and in the Drive Integration section, type the following URL under Open URL:

 Go back to the Enabled APIs list.
 Click Google Apps Marketplace SDK.

 Copy the Project number (App ID) that appears at the top to use later.

-The Application Name should say Microsoft Cloud App Security.
+Under Application Name type Microsoft Cloud App Security.

-Fill in the Application description field with "Microsoft Cloud App Security provides visibility into cloud apps, helping you control, investigate and govern cloud app use; secure corporate data; and detect suspicious activities for any cloud app."
+In Application description type "Microsoft Cloud App Security provides visibility into cloud apps, helping you control, investigate, and govern cloud app use; secure corporate data; and detect suspicious activities for any cloud app."

 Uncheck the Enable individual install check box.

-Configure the 4 required images under Application icons.
+Configure the four required images under Application icons.